 - Do not load or tow cargo. - Do not operate at sustained full throttle.
 Damage to engine parts or decrease engine life may result if excessive wide open throttle is used during the first 20 hours of use. - Do not run engine with throttle over 1/2 open during the first 10 hours of use. - Do not run engine with throttle over 3/4 open during the first 10 to 20 hours of use. - Use of any oil other than those recommended may cause serious engine damage.
-CFMOTO recommends the use of SAE 15W-40/SG oil for two-cylinder 4-stroke engines.
-Changing engine oil viscosity due to extreme cold or hot environments is acceptable, as long as the oil used carries an API rating of 'SG' or better.
+CFMOTO recommends the use of 10W-40 for 4-stroke engines.
+Changing engine oil viscosity to 5W-40 due to extreme cold environments or 15W-40 due to hot environments is acceptable.
+Reference the chart below for ambient temperature and viscosity choice.